What the brain science actually reveals about your mindset

 The strongest evidence for growth mindset comes not from Dweck’s original 2006 framework [3] but from three converging lines of neuroscience research: neuroplasticity at the cellular level, neuroimaging studies of error processing, and expertise acquisition research.

 Neuroplasticity is real and well-established.
+Neuroplasticity is the brain’s capacity to form and reorganize synaptic connections in response to experience and learning.
 The brain physically rewires in response to repeated experience.
 Synaptic connections strengthen through repeated activation – a process called long-term potentiation.
 Unused neural pathways prune away.
 Myelin sheaths thicken around frequently-used neural fibers, speeding signal transmission [4].

 In practical terms, the more you practice something, the faster and more efficient your brain becomes at doing it.
 Neuroplasticity, synaptic strengthening, and myelination are not theories; these processes are mechanisms documented at the cellular level in animal and human studies.